ilkerkorkut/gorm-hazelcast/README.md

 If `CacheAfterPersist` option is `true` , caches data after its persistence to db otherwise persists cache before persisting data on db.
 By default `CacheAfterPersist` is `true`

 You can set `Ttl (Time to Live)` parameter to your options for your whole queries.
 By default this option is infinite.

+In Options `HazelcastClientConfig` field.
+You are able to set your custom Hazelcast client configuration.

 ```
 hzgorm.Register(db, &hzgorm.Options{